core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - It re-initializes the Replay Window of each Recipient Context.

-   - It resets to 0 the sequence number of each ongoing observation where it is an observer client and that it wants to keep active.
+   - For each ongoing observation where it is an observer client and that it wants to keep active, it resets to 0 the Notification Number of each associated server (see {{sec-long-term-observations}}).

 From then on, it can resume processing new messages for the considered group.
 In particular: